itbusina/testlemon-docs/docs/docs/index.md

 APIs testing and analytics tool with declarative JSON configuration.
 Available in docker and cloud.

-- Run from docker.
+- CLI tool in docker.
 - Integration with GitHub Actions.
-- Filtering API requests using tags.
+- Organise tests in suites using tags.
 - Collections can be specified using inline script, directory path, file path, public or secured url.
 Multiple sources are also supported.
 - Parallel/Sequential requests execution.
 - Variables, secrets and functions support inside the collection.
-- Support dependencies between requests.
+- Support tests chaining.
 - Support sharing context between requests.
 - Ability to execute collection multiple times.
 - Ability to specify the delay between runs.
 - Ability to execute collection in the loop with interval.
+- AI validation.
+- JSON and YAML configuration.

 ## Applications